-The Pawnee, who are sometimes called Paneassa, historically lived along the Platte River in what is now Nebraska.
-The name is probably derived from the word “parika,” meaning “horn,” a term used to designate the peculiar manner of dressing the scalp-lock, by which the hair was stiffened with paint and fat, and made to stand erect and curved like a horn.
+The Pawnee, sometimes called Paneassa, historically lived along the Platte River in what is now Nebraska.
+The name is probably derived from the word “parika,” meaning “horn,” a term used to designate the peculiar manner of dressing the scalp-lock, by which the hair was stiffened with paint and fat and made to stand erect and curved like a horn.
 The Pawnee called themselves Chahiksichahiks, meaning “men of men.”

 The Pawnee Confederacy was divided into the following four bands: